csci104/site/labs/lab1/index.md

 ## Check the Repository Status

 Since we've now made changes in our repository, it's a good idea to save and sync those changes to our remote.
-To see what files changed, you run the following command in your Docker shell or VM terminal.
+To see what files changed, you run the following command in your terminal.

 ```shell
 git status